On the roots of the equation $\zeta(s)=a$: Introduction and statement of the main results

 The Riemann zeta-function $\zeta(s)$ is of special interest in number theory and complex analysis.
 The real zeros of $\zeta(s)$ are called trivial; they are located at $s=-2n, n\in\N$.
 All other zeros are called nontrivial; they lie in the critical strip $0<\Re s<1$ and are known to be relevant in many questions concerning the distribution of prime numbers.
 It is well-known that there are infinitely many nontrivial zeros.
 More precisely, for the number $N(T)$ of nontrivial zeros $\rho=\beta+i\gamma$ satisfying $0<\gamma\leq T$ the asymptotical formula

 holds as $T\to\infty$.
-Conrey \cite{conrey} has shown that more than two fifths of the zeros lie on the critical line $\Re s={1\over 2}$ and are simple.
+Conrey \cite{conrey} has shown that more than two fifths of the zeros lie on the critical line $\Re s={1\over 2}$ and are simple; this result has been slightly improved by Bui, Conrey \& Young \cite{bui1}.
 The famous yet unproved Riemann hypothesis states that all nontrivial zeros lie on the critical line and the simplicity hypothesis claims that all (or at least almost all) zeros are simple.
 In this article we are concerned with the general value-distribution.
 A famous open problem in this direction is the question whether the values $\zeta({1\over 2}+it)$ for $t\in\R$ are dense in the complex plane.

 The zeta-function has no exceptional values (in the meaning of Nevanlinna theory) except infinity as was shown by Ye \cite{ye} (see also \cite{steud}, Chapter 7).
 There are remarkable quantitative results.
 For example, it was shown by Bohr \& Jessen \cite{bj} that $\log\zeta(s)$ assumes any complex value infinitely often in any vertical strip $\sigma_1<\Re s<\sigma_2$ satisfying ${1\over 2}<\sigma_1<\sigma_2<1$, and that for fixed $a\neq 0$ the number of such roots of the equation $\zeta(s)=a$ with imaginary part bounded by $T$ has linear asymptotic growth as $T\to\infty$.
 For arbitrary complex $a$ the roots of